-NFIP Topic Comments When was the most recent Community Assistance Visit (CAV) or Community Assistance Contact (CAC)?
+NFIP Topic Comments Repetitive Loss (RL) and Severe Repetitive Loss Properties (SRL) 0 RL properties 0 SRL properties Describe any areas of flood risk with limited NFIP policy coverage There are no areas with limited NFIP coverage.
+Staff Resources Is the Community Floodplain Administrator or NFIP Coordinator certified?
+No Provide an explanation of NFIP administration services (e.g., permit review, GIS, education or outreach, inspections, engineering capability) Permit review, engineering capabilities What are the barriers to running an effective NFIP program in the community, if any?
+None Compliance History Is the community in good standing with the NFIP?
+Y Are there any outstanding compliance issues (i.e., current violations)?
+N When was the most recent Community Assistance Visit (CAV) or Community Assistance Contact (CAC)?
 CAV 7/27/2010 CAC 5/20/2016 Is a CAV or CAC scheduled or needed?
 No Regulation When did the community enter the NFIP?
 12/1/1981 Are the FIRMs digital or paper?
 Digital Do floodplain development regulations meet or exceed FEMA or State minimum requirements?
 If so, in what ways?
 Minimum floor elevation is one foot above BFE Provide an explanation of the permitting process.
-All building permits are reviewed Community Rating System Does the community participate in CRS? Ν What is the community's CRS Class Ranking?
+All building permits over \$20,000 in value are reviewed Community Rating System Does the community participate in CRS?
+N What is the community's CRS Class Ranking?
 N/A What categories and activities provide CRS points and how can the class be improved?
 N/A Does the plan include CRS planning requirements?
 N/A